 What the doctor does:

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause of the ear discharge and the tests that may need to be done (see Table 2: Symptoms of Ear Disorders: Some Causes and Features of Ear Discharge).
+What they find during the history and physical examination often suggests a cause of the ear discharge and the tests that may need to be done (see see Some Causes and Features of Ear Discharge).

 During the medical history, doctors ask about the following:

 During the physical examination, doctors focus on examining the ears, nose, throat, and neurologic system.
-By examining the ear canal with a light, doctors can usually diagnose perforated eardrum, external otitis, foreign body, and other common causes of ear discharge.
-Other findings (see Table 2: Symptoms of Ear Disorders: Some Causes and Features of Ear Discharge) suggest the diagnosis.
+By examining the ear canal with a light, doctors can usually diagnose perforated eardrum, external otitis, foreign object, and other common causes of ear discharge.
+Other findings (see see Some Causes and Features of Ear Discharge) suggest the diagnosis.

 Many causes are clear after the doctor's examination.
 Possible tests include

-If the cause is not clear, doctors usually do a formal hearing test (audiometry—see Hearing Loss and Deafness: Testing) and computed tomography (CT) or gadolinium-enhanced magnetic resonance imaging (MRI).
+If the cause is not clear, doctors usually do a formal hearing test (audiometry—see Testing) and computed tomography (CT) or gadolinium-enhanced magnetic resonance imaging (MRI).
 If abnormal tissue is present in the ear canal, a tissue sample (biopsy) may be taken.
 Sometimes culture swabs are taken of the drainage to identify infection.

 Treatment is directed at the cause.
 People who have a large perforation of the eardrum are advised to keep water out of the ear.
 People can keep water out of the ear while showering or washing their hair by coating a cotton ball with petroleum jelly and placing it at the opening of the ear canal.
 Doctors can also make plugs out of silicone and place them in the canal.
 Such plugs are carefully sized and shaped so that they do not get lodged deep in the ear canal and cannot be removed.
 People who have a small perforation, such as that caused by a ventilation tube, should ask a doctor whether they need to keep water out of the ear.
 A cholesteatoma is treated surgically.